Load Profitability Calculator — Free Tool for Owner Operators

 How to Improve Load Profitability

 If a load is coming in below your target margin you have several options.
-Negotiate a higher rate with the broker — most posted rates have room to move especially if you have a good track record.
-Reduce deadhead by finding a better positioned pickup or backhaul that puts you closer to the load.
+Negotiate a higher rate — most posted rates have room to move especially if you have a strong track record.
+Reduce deadhead by finding freight that repositions you closer to your next load.
 Improve your fuel efficiency through steady speeds and proper tire inflation.
 Know your cost per mile precisely so you always have a hard floor for rate negotiations.

 Disclaimer: Results from this calculator are estimates based on the inputs you provide.
-Actual costs and revenue will vary.
+Actual costs and revenue will vary based on your specific operation, routes, and market conditions.
 TruckerCalc is not a financial advisor.
 Always verify figures with your own records before making business decisions.